Cannabis Vaporizing 101: What Temperature Is Best?

 How do you control temperature?

 Controlling the temperature depends on your specific vaporizer.
-But, if it comes with a Temperature Control (TC), you can set the maximum coil temperature you want.
-When the vaporizer gets to that temperature, it will limit or stop the heating.
-Regardless how you vape, the TC will fix the temperature.
+But if it comes with a Temperature Control (TC), you can set the maximum coil temperature.
+When the vaporizer reaches that temperature, it will limit or stop heating.
+Regardless of how you vape, the TC will fix the temperature.

 Temperature Control once cost you, but it now comes on most quality vapers.
 You adjust the TC mode according to the metal in your vaporizer’s coil, preferably a Titanium coil.
 Ironically, the TC does not actually measure the temperature.
-But, it does recognize the level of resistance in the coil metal.
-With the coil installed tightly in the tank, you set the wattage control (if you have one) to 30W.
+But it does recognize the level of resistance in the coil metal.
+With the coil tightly installed in the tank, set the wattage control (if you have one) to 30W.
 Then, you set the temperature and start vaping.

 Older vaporizers relied on voltage or wattage control.
 For example, the e-cigarette lets you adjust the voltage and wattage that powers the device.
 It helps you choose the amount of vapor produced and the hit you want.

-Some flavors taste better at low temperature and others at high temperature.
-In time, you should be able to settle on a personal preference, and the voltage and wattage controls assure the battery will hit that mark each time you vape.
+Some flavors taste better at low temperatures and others at high temperatures.
+Over time, you should be able to settle on a personal preference, and the voltage and wattage controls ensure the battery hits that mark each time you vape.

-Your Temperature Control will prevent dry hits because it keeps the coil under the coil metal’s limit.
+Your Temperature Control will prevent dry hits because it keeps the coil within the coil’s metal limit.
 So, it stretches the life of the coil and battery.
 Still, TC is not for everyone.
 It’s a little complicated and may not produce the desired smoke volume.

 What temperature is right for you?